Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 Frequently Asked Questions

 How much should underfloor heating cost for a 20m² room?
-For a wet system, expect to pay between £2,500 and £3,500 fully installed.
-For electric, it might be closer to £1,200 - £1,500, though running costs will be higher.
+For a wet system, I’d expect you to pay between £2,500 and £3,500 fully installed.
+Electric might come in closer to £1,200 - £1,500, though running costs will be higher.

 Ready to get accurate numbers?

-Don’t guess.
-Every house has a unique heat profile.
-Use our tools to refine your plan before you call the installers.
+Use these tools to refine your plan before you call installers.

 Project Details